 The Romantic Road

-The Romantic Road is the most scenic drive one can embark on in Germany (and on many travelers Europe Bucket List), running between Würsburg and Füssen.
-There’s no end to the picture-perfect scenery and medieval structures to see while driving through Bavaria – including the historic gems of Neuschwanstein Castle, the baroque city of Würsburg and Rothenburg ob der Tauber, the most well-preserved medieval town in Germany.
+The Romantic Road is the most scenic drive one can embark on in Germany.
+Running between Würsburg and Füssen it is on many travelers Europe Bucket List.
+There’s no end to the picture-perfect scenery and medieval structures to see while driving through Bavaria.
+You’ll see historic gems like Neuschwanstein Castle and the baroque city of Würsburg and Rothenburg ob der Tauber.
+Which is the most well-preserved medieval town in Germany.

 When driving the Romantic Road, don’t miss out on visiting the enchanting region of Pfaffenwinkel.
 Peaceful and historic, this region is made up of rolling hills, luscious countryside, quaint little towns and pilgrimage churches.
 A chance to see Germany in all its glory, the Romantic Road is exceptionally popular with tourists in the summer months.
 With one in three Millennials prepared to spend as much as £5k or more on a summer vacation, and a road trip down the Romantic Road could be a more budget-friendly option.